retifrav/scraps/docker/images/yt-dlp/index.md

 ```

 If your host will be ARM-based, skip the `--platform linux/amd64` (*or set it to `linux/arm64`*).

+### A cron job for downloading movies trailers

+The image has a cron job that runs `kinocheck-trailers.py` script to download new movies trailers from [KinoCheck](https://api.kinocheck.com/trailers/latest?language=en).
+To disable it, comment/delete the `supercronic` line in `entrypoint.sh` before building the image.

 ## Creating a container